KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

 `listen` instructs the daemon to listen for RPC calls on the network.
 It is enabled by default, except when `connect` is used.

+#### :pushpin: Examples:

-> Using listen as a runtime parameter:
+Using listen as a runtime parameter:

 ```
 komodod -listen=1
 ```

-> Using listen as a default value in the coin's `.conf` file:
+Using listen as a default value in the coin's `.conf` file:

 ```
 listen=1